 Another problem with the conventional silicon diodes is the 0.7 V forward voltage which causes poor efficiency in low voltage supplies.
 This might not be a problem in, for instance, a 10 V supply.
 In a 1 V supply the 0.7 V drop is a significant portion of the output.
 A remedy to this problem is to use Schottky power diode which has a lower forward voltage drop.

-One thought on “Schottky Diode – Features & Applications”
+One response to “Schottky Diode – Features & Applications”